mulin-ahu/mulin-ahu.github.io/_pages/about.md

 Education
 ======
-- Ph.D in Computer Application Technology, University of Science and Technology of China, 2018
+- Ph.D in Computer Application Technology, University of Science and Technology of China, 2015-2021

-- B.S. in Information Management and Information Systems, Anhui University of Technology, 2012
+- B.S. in Information Management and Information Systems, Anhui University of Technology, 2011-2015

-News
+<span style="color: red;">News</span>
 ======
 - **Apr.
 24, 2026** Our paper "Unnoticeable community deception based on comprehensive modularity" has been accepted by IEEE Transactions on Computational Social Systems (TCSS) !